lemberg/obd2-swift-lib/README.md

 ## Features

-- [x] Supporting next Modes with almost all theyre PIDs:
+- [x] Supporting next Modes with almost all their PIDs:
  - Mode 01(02)
  - Mode 03
  - Mode 09